audtree/cs109-209/README.md

-# Data Analyst Portfolio - Audrey Chang
+# Data Scientist Portfolio - Audrey Chang

 <img align="right" src="imgs/pp_circle.png" width="220">

 Hi!
-I'm Audrey, an impact-oriented data scientist and Harvard junior joint concentrating in Statistics and Computer Science with a secondary in Sociology.
+I'm Audrey, an impact-oriented data scientist and Harvard junior joint concentrating in Computer Science and Statistics with a secondary in Sociology.
 This repository collects data science and data analysis projects I have completed for academic, self-learning and hobby purposes.

 **A bit about me...**